Here are the top 5 Siquijor tourist spots, including everything you need to know about your visit to this beautiful island.

 The closest airport is in Dumaguete and you can travel there from Manila.
 After that just board the direct ferry.

 Getting around in Siquijor

 Renting a motorbike in Siquijor is easy.
-We asked at our hotel and they were able to arrange it next day.
-We paid 400PHP per day, which gave us plenty freedom to do whatever we wanted while staying on the island.
+We asked at our hotel and they were able to arrange it the next day.
+We paid 400PHP per day, which gave us plenty of freedom to do whatever we wanted while staying on the island.